 If you have reason to think that you are being stalked:

 • Report it and reach out to others – report to the police and make sure that other people know what you are experiencing (workplace, children’s school, trusted friends and family).
-Royal Navy and Royal Marines Welfare (023 9272 8777) can provide support.
+Naval Service Family & People Support (NS FPS) (023 9272 8777) can provide support.